Educating Future Leaders in Every Field

 "Fix reason firmly in her seat, and call to her tribunal every fact, every opinion." - Thomas Jefferson

-Applications to the Jefferson Scholars Program for Fall 2023 are now open!
+Applications to the Jefferson Scholars Program for Fall 2023 are considering case by case late applications.

 The aim of the Thomas Jefferson Center is to realize Jefferson's vision of educating citizens and leaders to understand the meaning of liberty and to exercise it wisely.
 We share Jefferson's conviction that one of the best ways to attain a liberal education--an education suited for a free individual in a free society--is through a serious study of the great books.
 In our courses, students will engage in a direct, respectful, but probing and critical study of major creative and theoretical works that have shaped human thought and history.
 They will enter into debates about human nature, ethics, and the meaning of life.
 They will learn skills of critical reasoning, close reading, and clear, cogent writing.
 They will join a community of scholars drawn from many departments and many schools of thought, united by a passion for fundamental questions, a spirit of friendly debate, and a willingness to engage in critical self-scrutiny.